PaulKinlan/paul.kinlan.me/_posts/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 * [Why Has Google Broken Deeplinking on Android?](http://blog.tapstream.com/post/113470535413/why-has-google-broken-deeplinking-on-android)
 * [Google’s Changes to Chrome Break Deeplinking To Prevent Abuse](http://blog.tapstream.com/post/113573591838/googles-changes-to-chrome-break-deeplinking-to)

-*TL;DR* &mdash; sites were using a piece of functionality that was broken in Chrome whereby when a user types in a URL in to the address bar and navigates to the web site, the site author would add a specially encoded link to the page and simulate a click on the link as follows:
+*TL;DR* &mdash; sites were using a piece of functionality that we believe was broken in Chrome whereby when a user types in a URL in to the address bar and navigates to the web site, the site author would add a specially encoded link to the page and simulate a click on the link as follows:

     <a href="intent:some-intent-string" id="clickTarget">Open in our app</a>
     <script>